marcam-fs/CS207Project/README.md

 - [manageLibraries.png](manageLibraries.png): An image describing how to navigate to the `Manage Libraries` option in Arduino.
 - [musicBuzzer.png](musicBuzzer.png): An image describing how to install the `MusicBuzzer` library in Arduino.
 - [schematicDiagram.png](schematicDiagram.png): An image of the schematic diagram for the project's hardware circuit.
+- [howToSwipe1.png](howToSwipe1.png): An image showing the beginning of the swiping motion.
+- [howToSwipe2.png](howToSwipe2.png): An image showing the end of the swiping motion.

 ## Features
 This project is loosely based on the Gesture-Controlled Interactive Table Light project by 'Random Stuff We Make' found at [hackster.io](https://www.hackster.io/rswm/gesture-controlled-interactive-table-light-3f8bd7#code).
 It also utilizes the `MusicBuzzer` library, initially written by Everton Ramires, and whose songs were included by robsoncouto on [github.com/robsoncouto/arduino-songs](https://github.com/robsoncouto/arduino-songs).